 Usually more prevalent during the first and second trimester, women experience a change in hormones during pregnancy that can trigger sebum production and make skin more oily, leading to clogged pores and pimples.
 So here’s what you need to know about pregnancy acne – and the steps you can take to treat and prevent it.

 Some women notice sudden breakouts and ask themselves: am I pregnant?
-And true enough, increased acne and changes in the skin can be a symptom of early pregnancy.
+True enough, increased acne and changes in the skin can be a symptom of early pregnancy.
 Especially if you don’t suffer from spots normally, this could be a sign that your hormone levels are changing.

 In some cases, women may start to experience acne symptoms before they’ve missed a period.
 Of course, the only way to know for sure is to take a pregnancy test.
 Sudden bouts of acne alone do not constitute confirmation either way.